TRIO - Project ASPIRE

 What is Trio - Project ASPIRE?

-Project ASPIRE (Academic Support Program to Increase Retention in Education) is a federally funded TRIO Student Support Services grant designed to help students succeed in college.
-Out goal is to work with first generation and/or Pell eligible students to help them successfully reach their goals at Gateway and possibly transfer to four-year university.
+TRIO - Project ASPIRE (Academic Support Program to Increase Retention in Education) is a federally funded TRIO Student Support Services grant designed to help students succeed in college.
+Our goal is to increase student success rates while reducing the graduation gaps for first generation, Pell eligible students, helping them successfully reach their goals at Gateway and explore transfer options to a four-year college or university.

-The goals of Project ASPIRE are to help students:
+The goals of TRIO - Project ASPIRE are to help students: